-Dr. Abby M. Dubisar is an Assistant Professor at Iowa State University in Ames.
+Dr. Abby M. Dubisar is an Associate Professor at Iowa State University in Ames.
 She earned her PhD at Miami University of Ohio, where she wrote a dissertation about women peace activists’ rhetorical strategies.
 She earned her MA at Ohio State University and her BA at the University of Missouri—Kansas City.
 She has presented her research at national and international conferences and teaches courses in popular culture analysis, gender and communication, writing and rhetoric.

 Farm Women as Global Citizens: Post-WWII Authority of the “First Lady of the Farm”